|'crucifixion' of beheaded bodies, saudi arabia|

 there are three broad ways in which governments can participate in human rights violations. all of them are deeply problematic, but some of them are easier to spot, and tend to get noticed more. the first, of course, is to participate in those violations themselves through torture, imprisonment on spurious grounds, forced displacement, etc. the second is to simply turn a blind eye to non-governmental agents who commit atrocities, often because it is not in their interests to put a stop to them. the third is to use the law as a cudgel, restricting free expression in various forms, passing regulations that are directed at a particular group, etc. that last one is especially insidious, because it can go unnoticed, or be presented as a reasonable response to security threats. among the worst of the worst, there are nations where one or all of these are present.

-china :: it seems like china has made these lists forever and it's basically because they have. perhaps no country in the world is as adept at manipulating its own laws and using its own police forces to crush dissent and, despite increased trade, greater public scrutiny and a constant stream of criticism, the chinese government remains unrepentant about their record.
+china :: it seems like china has made these lists forever and that's basically because they have. perhaps no country in the world is as adept at manipulating its own laws and using its own police forces to crush dissent and, despite increased trade, greater public scrutiny and a constant stream of criticism, the chinese government remains unrepentant about their record.

 aside from actual political dissent groups, the government's favourite targets are journalists and publishers. the committee to protect journalists estimates that one quarter of the journalists imprisoned in the entire world are in china, which is a record that no one should be proud of. charges against those arrested include things like "picking fights and stirring up trouble" and while the weirdness of that statement might be due in part to the difficulties in translation, it's safe to say that the definitions of those terms are sufficiently vague to give the government room to apply it to cases as it sees fit.

-also worrisome is the fact that the chinese government has started to flex its muscles in previously liberal hong kong. only a month ago, they convicted two journalist-publishers there after they exported magazines to mainland provinces. the beijing government wants to flex its muscles to bring hong kong in line and to stop its influence from spreading to other countries. unfortunately, the chilling effect seems to be quite effective, as more and more young chinese turn away from journalism, in large measure because of the restrictions placed on them.
+also worrisome is the fact that the chinese government has started to flex its muscles in previously liberal hong kong. only a month ago, they convicted two journalist-publishers there after they exported magazines to mainland provinces. the beijing government wants to flex its muscles to bring hong kong in line and to stop its liberal influence from spreading to other regions. unfortunately, the chilling seems to be quite effective, as more and more young chinese turn away from journalism, in large measure because of the restrictions placed on them.

 of course, china doesn't limit its state repression to journalists. in recent years, it's tightened the vise on human rights lawyers [hence depriving others of proper representation] and even on labour rights activists [a group one would think would get a sympathetic ear from a communist government].

-but surely, you say, as china becomes more open to the rest of the world and seeks to expand its financial ties and financial influence, that record must be improving? well, no. in fact, as far as anyone can tell, things are getting worse since the election of president xi jinping in 2012. his administration have extended internet controls, jailed those who've spoken out against him, extracted suspect confessions after interrogations that can last month, and limiting public discussion not just of political topics, but of cultural issues like the acceptance/ persecution of ethnic or religious minorities and homosexuals. nor do any governments seem inclined to push their advantage with china, lest they be denied access to the world's most lucrative new market.
+but surely, you say, as china becomes more open to the rest of the world and seeks to expand its financial ties and influence, that record must be improving? well, no. in fact, as far as anyone can tell, things are getting worse since the election of president xi jinping in 2012. his administration has extended internet controls, jailed those who've spoken out against him, extracted suspect confessions after interrogations that can last months, and limited public discussion not just of political topics, but of cultural issues like the acceptance/ persecution of ethnic or religious minorities and homosexuals. nor do any governments seem inclined to push their advantage with china, lest they be denied access to the world's most lucrative new market.

 so the good news is that there is a greater spotlight on china, so that their repression is more obvious than ever. the bad news is that their government doesn't care and neither does anyone else's.